shawky-gamal-22/Relational-Database-Internals/README.md

 ## Contact

-If you have any questions or suggestions, feel free to reach out to me via [Your Email](mailto:shawkygamal150@gmail.com) .
+If you have any questions or suggestions, feel free to reach out to me via [My Email](mailto:shawkygamal150@gmail.com) .

 ## Course link